Menu

 Term Life Insurance

-One of the most common sorts of life insurance is term life insurance.
-It provides financial protection for a set period, typically 10-20 years, but can be up to 40 years, depending on the insurance company.
-If you die during the policy term, the death benefit will be paid out to your beneficiaries.
+One of the most common types of life insurance is term life insurance.
+It provides financial protection for a set period, typically 10-20 years, but depending on the insurance company, it can be up to 40 years.
+If you die during the policy term, the death benefit will be paid to your beneficiaries.

 You can opt for level term insurance, where the death benefit and premiums stay the same for the duration of the policy, or decreasing term insurance, where the death benefit decreases over time.
 Still, the life insurance premiums stay the same.